Woosmap/geofencing-ios-sdk/doc/GeofencingRegions.md

 Boundary crossing notifications are delivered to your region delegate object.
 Specifically, `(_:didEnterRegion:)` or `(_:didExitRegion:)` methods.

+On the object `Region`, there are an boolean `didEnter` that indicate if you enter or exit of the region.
+You have another boolean `fromPositionDetection` to know if the detection was launch by the position detection or by the system detection.

 When determining whether a boundary crossing happened, the system waits to be sure before sending the notification.
 Specifically, the user must travel a minimum distance over the boundary and remain on the same side of the boundary for at least 20 seconds.
 These conditions help eliminate spurious calls to your delegate object’s methods.

 <p align="center">